 |Director QA||3||17||Almost no change in Roles.
 More on managing overall Quality in organizations.|

-So, I would say that 5-7 years bracket is very important in a QA career.
+Therefore, I would say that the 5-7 years bracket is very important in a QA career.
 You need to work on your strength & weakness and follow the path accordingly.

-- If you don’t have interest in coding and don’t understand Automation too, but you feel that you have good analytical skills and good communication skills, then better move to the BA role after 5 years.
+- If you don’t have an interest in coding and don’t understand Automation either, but you feel that you have good analytical skills and good communication skills, then it will be good to move to the BA role after 5 years.

-- If you are code crazy, then make sure you follow the Automation path.
-There is no point of staying in Manual.
-Keep changing the companies until you get your perfect role.
+- If you are crazy about coding, then make sure you follow the Automation path.
+There is no point in staying in Manual.
+Keep changing companies until you get your perfect role.

-- If you are not code-crazy but you understand the logic well, then understand the technologies in the market, and better move to Manager Delivery rather than Manager QA.
-And you will learn a lot in Delivery vertical.
+- If you are not coding-crazy but you understand the logic well, then become aware of the technologies in the market, and better move to Manager Delivery rather than Manager QA.
+You will learn a lot in the Delivery vertical.

 Generally, people say that we should not switch companies very frequently but what if we are not satisfied with our roles?
-Should we compromise on what is going on?
-Keep on doing the same work if you don’t like?
-At the end of the day, keep on thinking what am I doing?
+Should we compromise on our career goals?
+Keep on doing the same work if you don’t like it?
+At the end of the day, should we wonder what we are doing?

-Guys!!
-Make sure that your roles make you reach your goals.
+Make sure that your roles help you reach your goals.
 If not, you are just merely compromising with your life and career.
 If you are not professionally satisfied, then you will absolutely end up ruining your personal life too.

-About the author: This article is written by STH team member Hasneet.
+About the author: This article was written by a STH team member.
 He is working as a Software testing lead in an MNC.